jaygonzales/EmailPro/README.md

 ## Requirements

+- FileMaker 13 or higher, Pro or Server
 - [bBox plug-in](http://www.beezwax.net/bbox) (Free)
 - Mac OS client or server only. (bBox is only compatible with OS X. If you can find a plug-in to execute Python scripts, you might be able to make it work.)